-The 1996 Handbook entrenches voluntariness and return in safety and dignity as the cornerstone principles that should guide internationally-supported repatriation processes.5 The Handbook (1996: 41) affirms that UNHCR's concern with safety and dignity pertains not only to the trip home, but also in the return community.
+The 1996 Handbook entrenches voluntariness and return in safety and dignity as the cornerstone principles that should guide internationally-supported repatriation processes.
+The Handbook (1996: 41) affirms that UNHCR's concern with safety and dignity pertains not only to the trip home, but also in the return community.
 The Handbook discusses the question of safety in commendable detail, focusing on three primary concerns: the physical, legal and material security of returnees.
 However, like the High Commissioners' speeches, the 1996 Handbook is conspicuously brief in its treatment of the notion of dignified return.
 The Handbook admits that 'the concept of dignity is less self-evident than that of safety', and makes a perfunctory attempt to clarify it by offering a dictionary definition of dignity as 'serious, composed, worthy of honour and respect' (UNHCR 1996: 11).
-UNHCR's reliance on a dictionary definition to the meaning and consequences of this purportedly pivotal concept.
+UNHCR's reliance on a dictionary definition of dignity certainly implies that room remains for the agency to devote greater consideration to the meaning and consequences of this purportedly pivotal concept.
 Fortunately, however, the 1996 Handbook provides some additional commentary on the application of the concept of 'return with dignity', explaining that,

-4 For additional detail regarding standards on the safety of Bosnian returnees, see S. Bagshaw (1997) 'Benchmarks or Deutschmarks?
-Determining the Criteria for the Repatriation of Refugees', International Journal of Refugee Law 9
+&lt;sup>4 For additional detail regarding standards on the safety of Bosnian returnees, see S. Bagshaw (1997) 'Benchmarks or Deutschmarks?
+Determining the Criteria for the Repatriation of Refugees', International Leurnal of Patrices Leur 9

 Journal of Refugee Law 9.

-5 For an excellent critical discussion of the 1996 Handbook, see S. Takahashi (1997) 'The UNHCR Handbook on Voluntary Repatriation: The Emphasis of Return over Protection', International Journal of Refugee Law 9.
+For an excellent critical discussion of the 1996 Handbook, see S. Takahashi (1997) 'The UNHCR Handbook on Voluntary Repatriation: The Emphasis of Return over Protection', International Journal of Refugee Law 9.